 Or take a page from Nirvana and release an album of stripped-down “unplugged” versions of your studio tracks.
 This is a great way to show a different side of the band and appeal to potential new listeners within the acoustic genre.

-Lastly release a live album, preferably from the release show, but any show will work as long as the audio is of top quality.
-In today’s climate we know live shows are far and few between.
-Try recording songs from a live stream concert!
+Lastly, release a live album, preferably from the release show, but any show will work as long as the audio is of top quality.
+In today’s climate, we know live shows are few and far between.
+Try recording songs from a livestream concert!

 Make Videos

 Video is an integral part of your music marketing plan – and the most popular type of content on social media right now.
-Share and upload more videos: official music videos, lyric videos, live videos, vlogs, Facebook Live sessions, Instagram Live, etc. You can also share other videos if they fit into your branding and social media strategy like cooking videos, makeup routines, etc. Use your music in the background to create awareness.
+Share and upload more videos: official music videos, lyric videos, live videos, vlogs, Facebook Live sessions, Instagram Live, etc. You can also share other videos if they fit into your branding and social media strategy, such as cooking videos, makeup routines, etc. Use your music in the background to create awareness.

 Record Cover Songs